zsteinkamp/zsteinkamp.github.io/_posts/2019-08-10-how-to-interview-post.markdown

 From there, write down your agenda and bring it with you to the interview, using wall clock time so you don't have to do math on the fly in the interview.
 In the interview, have a way to easily keep an eye on time.
 Use your phone's clock as a last resort, and if you do, explain to the interviewee that you are just using your phone to keep track of time.

-Here is a typical agenda I will follow for a 45 minute non-coding interview, starting at 2pm:
+Here is a typical agenda I will follow for a 45 minute non-coding interview:
-* 2:00 - 2:05 introduction
+* :00 - :05 introduction
-* 2:05 - 2:10 discuss the candidate's motivation for being here ("Why this company?")
+* :05 - :10 discuss the candidate's motivation for being here ("Why this company?")
-* 2:10 - 2:20 soft skills discussion ("describe a situation where you..." type questions)
+* :10 - :20 soft skills discussion ("describe a situation where you..." type questions)
-* 2:20 - 2:35 technical skills discussion
+* :20 - :35 technical skills discussion
-* 2:35 - 2:45 candidate's questions
+* :35 - :45 candidate's questions

 Here is a similar agenda for a technical / coding interview:
-* 2:00 - 2:05 introduction
+* :00 - :05 introduction
-* 2:05 - 2:15 discuss the candidate's motivation for being here ("Why this company?")
+* :05 - :10 discuss the candidate's motivation for being here ("Why this company?")
-* 2:15 - 2:35 technical / coding time (collaborative if coding)
+* :10 - :35 technical / coding time (collaborative if coding)
-* 2:35 - 2:45 candidate's questions
+* :35 - :45 candidate's questions

 If the hiring manager has assigned a focus area or question(s) for you to ask, the agenda may look like this:
-* 2:00 - 2:05 introduction
+* :00 - :05 introduction
-* 2:05 - 2:15 hiring manager question 1
+* :05 - :15 hiring manager question 1
-* 2:15 - 2:25 hiring manager question 2
+* :15 - :25 hiring manager question 2
-* 2:25 - 2:35 hiring manager question 3
+* :25 - :35 hiring manager question 3
-* 2:35 - 2:45 candidate's questions
+* :35 - :45 candidate's questions

 These are all starting points.
 Of course, adjust as you see fit.
-The important thing is to make your plan and write it down.
+The important thing is to make your plan and *write it down*.

 ## Starting the Interview
+### Physical Interviews
 If the candidate is already with another interviewer, knock on the door or tap on the window at the time your interview should begin.
 Typically the current interviewer would need a minute or so to wrap up their conversation.
 Wait patiently outside for them to finish.
 When it's time, greet the interviewee.
 Offer them some water, tea, coffee, or some other drink.
 Ask them if they need to use the restroom.
 We want our interviewees to know that we respect them as fellow human beings.
 Locate a clock in the room (use your phone as a last resort) so you can stick to your plan.

+### Virtual (Video) Interviews
+Be prompt; arrive exactly on time.
+Ensure everything is working properly (audio and video).
+Disable notifications on your computer so you are not distracted by Slack or Email.
+Explain to the interviewee that you may be taking notes, so any typing they hear is that.
+Also explain that you are keeping an eye on time.

 ## Introduction
 Tell the candidate who you are, what your role/job is, how long you've worked here, and what your relationship is to the job they are interviewing for and to their other interviewers.
 Give a very brief (1 minute) overview of your past jobs, experience, and focus areas.
 Help them get to know you and be comfortable with you.
 You have read their resume, so they don't need to take time to review their job history with you.